Lee Harvey Oswald: Dallas–Fort Worth

 The Oswalds soon settled in the Dallas/Fort Worth area, where Lee's mother and brother lived.
-Lee began a manuscript on Soviet life, though he eventually gave up the project.
+Oswald began a manuscript on Soviet life, though he eventually gave up the project.
 The Oswalds also became acquainted with a number of anti-Communist Russian and East European émigrés in the area.
 In testimony to the Warren Commission, Alexander Kleinlerer said that the Russian émigrés sympathized with Marina, while merely tolerating Oswald, whom they regarded as rude and arrogant.

 Although the Russian émigrés eventually abandoned Marina when she made no sign of leaving her husband, Oswald found an unlikely friend in 51-year-old Russian émigré George de Mohrenschildt, a well-educated petroleum geologist with international business connections.
 A native of Russia, Mohrenschildt later told the Warren Commission that Oswald had a "remarkable fluency in Russian".
 Marina, meanwhile, befriended Ruth Paine, a Quaker trying to learn Russian, and her husband Michael Paine, who worked for Bell Helicopter.

 In July 1962, Oswald was hired by the Leslie Welding Company as a sheet metal worker in Dallas; he disliked the work and quit after three months.
 On October 12, he started working for the graphic-arts firm of Jaggars-Chiles-Stovall as a photoprint trainee.
 A fellow employee at Jaggars-Chiles-Stovall testified that Oswald's rudeness at his new job was such that fights threatened to break out, and that he once saw Oswald reading a Russian-language publication.
 Oswald was fired in the first week of April 1963.